micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-3-rashi_en.md

 <b>Your faithfulness is immense.</b> Your promise is great, and it is a great thing to believe in You that You will fulfill and keep what You promised us.

 ### passuk 24
-<b>‘Hachem is my portion,’ my soul declares.</b> God is my portion; therefore it is proper that I should hope in Him.
+<b>‘Adonoy is my portion,’ my soul declares.</b> God is my portion; therefore it is proper that I should hope in Him.

 ### passuk 25